- What is competence?

-It’s the technical ‘know how’ you need to do a job well.
-This is usually acquired through formal study, such as by taking an IET accredited course.
-It’s also possible to gain this knowledge and understanding through (experiential) on the job learning.
+It’s the technical ‘ know-how’ you need to do a job well.
+This is usually acquired through formal studies, such as by taking an IET accredited course.
+It’s also possible to gain this knowledge and understanding through (experiential) on-the-job learning.

-- Mandatory: a supporter who knows or has known you professionally, working at a senior level to you and with direct knowledge of your role and responsibilities, such as your current line manager, employer, Academic Supervisor, or Training Scheme Coordinator.
-You must detail your relationship with your mandatory supporter
+Ideally your supporter knows or has known you professionally, working at a senior level to you and with direct knowledge of your role and responsibilities, such as your current line manager, employer, Academic Supervisor, or Training Scheme Coordinator.
+You must detail your relationship with your supporter

-- Preferred: as well as the mandatory requirement, it is preferable, but not mandatory, for a candidate to have an additional supporter, who is an Engineering Council or international equivalent registered engineer.
+- Your supporter could be an Engineering Council or international equivalent registered engineer.
 This person would be a Member, or Fellow, of either the IET or another Professional Engineering Institute (PEI).